 We will also talk about the benefits and some limits of the SSY calculator.
 Knowing these will help you make smart, informed decisions when investing.

-Click here to read more about Sukanya Samriddhi Yojana in Hindi
+Also Read – Sukanya Samriddhi Yojana in Hindi

 Overview of Sukanya Samriddhi Yojana Calculator 2025

 - Sukanya Samriddhi Yojana or SSY is a savings scheme started by the Government of India in 2015 under the Beti Bachao, Beti Padhao Campaign.
-Parents and guardians can open an SSY account for a girl child at post offices or banks.

 - The government updates the interest rate every three months.
-For April to June 2024, the interest rate is 7.60% per year.
+For April to June 2025, the interest rate is 8.20% per year.

 - The minimum yearly deposit is Rs.
 250, and the maximum is Rs.
 1.5 lakh.